 Authorized Transcriber: Manner of Delivering Transcripts.

-Delivery to the Appellate Court.
-The authorized transcriber must file a certified electronic transcript of proceedings with the appellate clerk within the time allowed for the superior court clerk to transmit the record to the appellate court under Rule 31.9(c).
+Delivery to the Appellate and Trial Courts.
+The authorized transcriber must file a certified electronic transcript of proceedings with the appellate and trial court clerks within the time allowed for the superior court clerk to transmit the record to the appellate court under Rule 31.9(c).

 Delivery to the State.